757RUG/kaggle-titanic/submissions/submit1/submit1.md

 -------

 The first Kaggle model submitted was extremely basic.
 Since most of the individuals in the training set had Survived=0, we submitted a test set where every individual had Survived=0.
-The result was X% accuracy.
+The result was 62.679% accuracy.

 This example was taken from a blogpost by Trevor Stephens (see reference below).